Lahace/Mnemosyne_server/README.md

 1. Edit the file found in `~/Mnemosyne_server/src/main/webapp/META-INF/context.xml` and insert there the username of the owner of the `mnemosyne` schema and it's corresponding password below.

-1. Go to https://openrouteservice.org/, sign up and get an API key, then create a file in `~/Mnemosyne_server/src/main/resources/ap/mnemosyne/places/` named `openroute.key` and write there the API key you just got.
+1. Go to https://openrouteservice.org/, sign up and get an API key, then create the folder `~/Mnemosyne_server/src/main/resources/ap/mnemosyne/places/` and, inside it, create a new file named `openroute.key` and write there the API key you just got.

 1. Install maven and compile using the following:
 ```bash